CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve

 Optimizing data
+- Pharma applications -- searching for ideal molecules
 - financial applications -- map financial data to a Hamiltonian
-- Pharma applications -- searching for ideal molecules
 - ...

 Example: A courier has to deliver parcels to several locations and is looking to minimize its travel time. (e.g., “the travelling salesman problem”).

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved

-- Big Pharma
+- Big Pharma --- what are their R&D costs per drug?
+    - Pfizer
+    - Roche
+    - Merck
-- Big Banks
+- Big Banks -- what is portfolio optimization R&D?
+Pitch the speedup of finding optimal portfolios
+    - JPM
+    - Goldman Sachs
+    - Bank of America
 - ...

-Examples:
-- Federal Express
-- Canada Post

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language

-Example: By travelling to all destinations via the shortest route, a courier can generate the same revenue that it would have generated following any other route, but will minimize travel costs (e.g., fuel costs).
-By minimizing travel costs, the courier will be more profitable than it would have been had it travelled through any other route.

 **Script (main points-- drafting)**
 - exponential reduction in storage, ex) 201 numbers vs 10^30 data points